MuhammedAnasEP/User-Management/README.md

 7. Resync Sequances:

+     Handles the command to resync the sequences of the UserProfile table.

      Note:You need to change 'pg_get_serial_sequence' code in resync_sequences.py file if your not using PostgresSQL After the populate_users the id not auto incremented that why i created this command to resync the squance.